gitmjreilly/no_dup_copier/README.md

 ## Requirements
 This program was built using a pipenv environment on Windows 10.

 Install pipenv!

-With pipenv you can run "pipenv install" from a command line to get an environment with the necessary modules.
+From a command line run "pipenv install" to install the necessary runtime environment.

+To run the program run pipenv run photo_organizer.py

 ### TODO Check for overlapping directories